K. J. Ray Liu: Contributions and Impact

 As a leader in IEEE, Liu was credited for starting the financial transparency movement, leading to the next-generation financial system at IEEE.

+Dr. Liu is the creator of the award-winning IEEE DataPort, which is a most popular educational/research data platform, integrated with 200+ IEEE journals, enabling educators/researchers to share their data/research with the global technical community to support open science/research.
+The number of users has since grown about 1M users monthly and has over 15M users.
+DataPort received the 2023 ASAE Power of Associations Summit Award, ASAE’s highest honor for the association community, conferred for its work to bring a valuable data platform to the global community and is helping achieve the mission of the IEEE by "fostering technological innovation and excellence for the benefit of humanity”.

-He proposed and created the IEEE DataPort to offer data repository services to support open science and reproducible research by hosting data that are citable and useful for our community.
-He also proposed and co-led the development of the IEEE App that serves as "Your Global Gateway to IEEE" to discover IEEE and network globally.
+He also proposed and co-led the development of the IEEE App that serves as “Your Global Gateway to IEEE” to discover IEEE and network globally.

 Publications and Patents

 Liu has published over 800 refereed papers, 70 patents, and 10 books, including the following: